St Albans Through Time

 Part of the Through Time series

-Stevenage Through Time is a unique insight into the illustrious history of this part of the country.
-Reproduced in full colour, this is an exciting examination of Stevenage, the famous streets and the famous faces, and what they meant to the people of this area throughout the 19th and into the 20th Century.
-Looking beyond the exquisite exterior of these well-kept photos, readers can see the historical context in which they are set and through the author's factual captions for every picture, and carefully-selected choice of images, the reader can achieve a reliable view of this town's history.
-Readers are invited to follow a timeline of events and watch the changing face of this beautiful area, as Hugh Magdin guides us through Stevenage's streets.
-There is something for everyone here, whether they have lived in this town all their lives, or whether they are just visiting Stevenage for the first time.
-This book also shows how photography has continually evolved to keep up with an ever changing society.
+Nuneaton Street by Street Through Time is a unique insight into the illustrious history of this part of the country.
+Reproduced in full colour, this is an exciting examination of Nuneaton, the famous streets and the famous faces, and what they meant to the people of this area throughout the nineteenth and into the twentieth century.
+Looking beyond the exquisite exterior of these well-kept photos, readers can see the historical context in which they are set, and through the author's factual captions for every picture, and carefully-selected choice of images, the reader can achieve a reliable view of this town's history.
+There is something for everyone here, whether they have lived in the area all their lives, or whether they are just visiting this Warwickshire town.

 Part of the Through Time series